cypherpunk-academy/2064/en/037_2021_Surprising message.md

 "No time.
 Just the bottle," Achmed shouted.
-She pulled over the oxygen bottle, put on the mask and tied the suitcase around herself.
+She pulled over the oxygen bottle, put on the mask, and tied the suitcase around herself.
 Achmed disappeared into the water.
 She jumped after him.
-Outside the boat he swam in a different direction than usual.
+Outside the boat, he swam in a different direction than usual.
 Marlene followed.
 It went deeper, along the trench.
 And after about 50 meters Marlene recognized a small submarine on the seabed, which normally brought tourists to dives.
 Achmed grabbed a hook and tied it to Marlene's chest belt at the front.
 One for yourself, then.
-He gave a signal to the submarine driver and it started.
+He gave a signal to the submarine driver, and it started.